 - Academic Excellence: Since 2008, Eastern University sociology students have placed at or near the 95th percentile on the Major Field Test (MFT).*

 - Personal Attention from Expert Faculty: Our fun, supportive, and innovative faculty have a deep interest in the success of their students.
 Every full-time faculty member holds a PhD.

-- Faith, Reason, and Justice: Our faculty are explicitly committed to Christian faith and its integration with reason and justice.
+- Faculty committed to Faith, Reason, and Justice: Our faculty are explicitly committed to Christian faith and its integration with reason and justice.
 Academic rigor and a proven record of commitment to social transformation are hallmarks of the program.

 - Global Outlook: Our program offers a distinctly global flavor and outlook.

 - Opportunities for Meaningful Internships: Our program offers opportunities for hands-on learning in easily accessible urban, suburban, and even rural settings.

 - Unique Study Abroad Program: The Study Abroad in Malawi Program exposes interested students to people experiencing significant material poverty in the demographically majority world.

 *The Sociology Major Field Test (MFT) from Educational Testing Service (ETS) is a national assessment tool for sociology majors.
 Covering such core topics as theory, research/statistics, and critical thinking, the MFTs assess the mastery of concepts, principles, and knowledge expected of students at the conclusion of their academic coursework.
 Through the ETS National Comparative Data Guide, Eastern students in the program are compared with similar students in various sociology programs across the United States.